coconut milk yogurt recipe

 • When the coconut milk yogurt is finished culturing it will taste/smell a bit sour and will be slightly thicker and may be separated (this is ok just shake it up, it will thicken more once refrigerated).

-Coconut Milk Yogurt Recipe
+Coconut Yogurt Recipe

 Instructions